GuttmanLab/chipdip-pipeline/config/README.md

 <!-- see https://snakemake.github.io/snakemake-workflow-catalog/docs/catalog.html and https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html for how this repository is formatted to comply with the Snakemake standardized workflow specification and the WorkflowHub standards -->

 The pipeline is configured relative to the following directories:
-- <a name="working-directory">working directory</a>: either the directory in which you have invoked Snakemake or whatever was specified for `--directory` or the `workdir:` directive
+- <a name="working-directory">working directory</a>: in decreasing order of precedence, the path specified by the `--directory` command-line parameter passed to Snakemake, the path specified by the `workdir:` directive in the Snakefile, or the directory in which Snakemake was invoked.
 - <a name="workflow-directory">workflow directory</a>: directory containing the Snakefile
 - <a name="input-directory">input directory</a>: directory containing the `config/` and `resources/` folders
 - <a name="output-directory">output-directory</a>: directory containing the pipeline output